Deltares/blueearth_cst/README.rst

 #####################################

 The BlueEarth Climate Stress Test toolbox (blueearth_cst) is a free, open-source, and online toolbox for interactive climate risk assessment based on bottom-up analysis principles.
-The toolbox will enable end-users to:
+The toolbox is under development and will enable end-users to:

  - Explore the range of hydro-climatic uncertainty in a selected geographic area of choice, including natural variability and climate change signals.